 Hi, my name is Cath and I am the founder of The Plastic Free Shop, an online store based in Bristol, UK.
-My mission is to source ethical and sustainable alternatives to help reduce the amount of plastics in our everyday lives.
+Our mission is to source ethical and sustainable alternatives to help reduce the amount of plastics in our everyday lives.

 Off I trotted, all fired up and on a mission, after all how difficult could it be?!
 It didn’t take long to become a little daunted – everywhere I looked there were plastic products that I was just buying and replacing out of habit, not to mention all the packaging with the weekly shop!

 I started to make simple changes around the home and out and about as items ran out or needed replacing.
 I spent a lot of time searching the internet and local businesses to find alternative products that are: plastic free, in minimal packaging, ethically and sustainably produced, reusable and/or compostable, do the job well that they are designed to do, are lovely to use and good value for money!

 So, The Plastic Free Shop was born - a 'go to' resource for everyday people, like myself who are wanting to reduce the amount of plastic products they regularly use.
 There really are so many wonderful choices out there designed by innovative, passionate people; we are excited about increasing our range over the coming year and beyond, as our research continues and more fabulous products become available.

 We would love to hear about any products you would like to see in the shop, or if you are a vendor and would like us to sell your products, please do get in touch!

 Now, if you get as fired up as me on your plastic free journey and/or are just starting out, my advice would be to gradually incorporate changes into your daily life rather than overloading yourself and becoming overwhelmed or discouraged at the first hurdle!
 The whole experience should be creative and fun - not about going round replacing everything plastic for the sake of it - that would be counter productive.
 For me it's more about acting on the intention by making the best choices we can that reflect our budget and lifestyle.